Staten Island: Local politics

+Staten Island has three City Council members, the smallest number among the five boroughs.
+As of 2023, the island's city council delegation comprises two Republicans and one Democrat.
+The borough also has three administrative districts, each served by a local Community Board.
+Community Boards are representative bodies that field complaints and serve as advocates for local residents.
+In the 2009 election for city offices, Staten Island elected its first black official, Debi Rose, who defeated the incumbent Democrat in the North Shore city council seat in a primary and then went on to win the general election.

 In New York City mayoral elections, Staten Island has traditionally been reliably Republican, having last voted Democratic for incumbent mayor Ed Koch in 1985.
-Staten Island's high Republican turnout is considered one of the major factors that helped Rudy Giuliani win in 1993 against incumbent Democratic mayor David Dinkins, and also Michael Bloomberg in 2001 against Mark J. Green.
+Staten Island's high Republican turnout is considered one of the major factors that helped Rudy Giuliani win in 1993 against incumbent Democratic mayor David Dinkins, and also Michael Bloomberg in 2001 against Mark Green.

 Secession from New York City

-Secession from New York City has been a long time hot button issue on Staten Island.
+Secession from New York City has been a long-time hot-button issue on Staten Island.
 The "Greater City" exists as a result of actions of the New York State Legislature, and, as such, could be reduced in size by the same mechanism.
-A non-binding referendum was held in 1993 to consider whether it should be allowed to secede from the City.
+A non-binding referendum was held in 1993 to consider whether it should be allowed to secede from the city.
 The New York City government and Mayor David Dinkins opposed the vote, contending that the referendum should not be permitted by the state unless the city issued a home rule message supporting it, which the city would not.
 Governor Mario Cuomo disagreed, and the vote went forward.
-Ultimately, 65% of Staten Island residents voted to secede, through the approval of a new city charter making Staten Island an independent city, but implementation was blocked in the State Assembly.
+Ultimately, 65% of Staten Island residents voted to secede through the approval of a new city charter making Staten Island an independent city, but implementation was blocked in the State Assembly.

 The Staten Island secession movement was defused by the election of Rudy Giuliani as New York City mayor on the same ballot.
 He had campaigned on the promise that Staten Island's grievances would be addressed.
 Giuliani's plurality in his narrow victory over Dinkins was aided by overwhelming support from Staten Island.
 Two of the borough's biggest demands were closing the Fresh Kills Landfill and making the Staten Island Ferry free, both of which were done.
 However, after the election of Bill de Blasio as Mayor in 2013 and the success of the Brexit vote in the United Kingdom in 2016, interest in secession was revived.
-In 2019, New York City councilman Joe Borelli announced his plan to introduce another set of bills to study the feasibility of secession.
+In 2019 and 2022, New York City councilman Joe Borelli announced his plan to introduce another set of bills to study the feasibility of secession.